dealdrain/ex-alx-low_level_programming/README.md

 # alx-low_level_programming

-a new read me for 0x14.
-C - Bit manipulation project
+a new read me for low level programming